akkartik/mu/Readme.md

 Invaluable for understanding complex control flow without cluttering up the screen.

-The next major milestone on Mu's roadmap is support for recording and faking console input to a sandbox, so that you can type in an input once and have it replay everytime you hit F4.
-Once this support is in place it will be easy to generalize to more interfaces, like requesting urls over a network or reading files on a disk.
+The next major milestone on Mu's roadmap is dependency-injected interfaces for the network and file system.

 **Credits**